yyl-20020115/nesasm/README.md

     DB      - Store one or more data bytes at the current location.

-    STR     - Stores a string, the first byte is the length of the string.
+    STR     - Stores a string, the first byte is the length of the string, followed by the string content,
+              The effect is equivalent to .
+DB is preceded with a length, here's a small example:
+                  ;use DB specified a length + string:
+                  DB 12,"Hello World!"
+                  ;can be replaced with STR:
+                  STR "Hello World!"

     DW      - Store data words.